 Also, if you want to take a distribution out of one of the subsidiaries, truly the S corporation would receive the distribution first, and then make another distribution to you, the shareholder.
-A double hop.
+A double hop, and what is referred to as a trampoline in the drug trafficking business (fire up Narcos or Snowfall… great shows!).
 In other words, transfer money from the SMLLC’s checking account to the S corporation’s checking account to your checking account.

 Another inconvenience is that each entity might be slapped with high annual fees from the state in the form of filing fees, or franchise taxes (like California) or both.
 For example, if this arrangement was in California, there would be a minimum of $800 x 3 in franchise taxes.
-Ugly!
-The benefits might still outweigh the costs, but be careful.
+Nasty!
+The benefits might still outweigh the costs but be careful.

 This is a common strategy between husband and wife teams where the business entities are completely different, yet the household wants to enjoy the benefits of an S corporation.